peachismomo/GameProjects/README.md

 Showcase of game projects done at my time in DigiPen with different teams

 ## HopWards (Year 1 Project)
-This game was made using DigiPen's engine, to help students understand the basics of making games.
+HopWards was created using DigiPen's engine to introduce students to the basics of game development.
+This 2.5D platformer draws inspiration from challenging titles like Jump King, Only Up, and Getting Over It with Bennett Foddy, but with a unique twist.
+The game incorporates the puzzle-solving element of rotating stairs, drawing inspiration from magical moving staircases and talking portraits, reminiscent of the world in Harry Potter.

-HopWards is a 2.5D game, inspired by punishment platformer games such as Jump King, Only Up, Getting Over It with Bennett Foddy etc.
+Gameplay:
-The game design was inspired by the moving stairs as well as talking paintings in Harry Potter.
+- Use WASD to move, Spacebar to jump, and F to interact with magical portraits.
-You use WASD to move, spacebar to jump, F to interact with portraits, and the player gets to the top by doing some difficult platforming and puzzle solving by rotating stairs by interacting with paintings.
+- Navigate difficult platforming sections and solve puzzles by rotating stairs through interactions with paintings.

 ### Screenshots
 ![Alt text](Screenshots/HopWards_(1).png)